Marcus Montana: Criticism

 "Tell Him I'm Your Man" appearance was heralded by a second poster campaign, which advertised "Marcus is Here!" and provoked a barrage of criticism from music reviewers.
 According to James Cockington of The Sydney Morning Herald (October 1989), when JJJ broadcast the single, "within 34 seconds all eight incoming lines were jammed, all wanting to stop the record, at once."
 Andrew Mueller of rock newspaper, On the Street described the song as a "sack of shit."
 Freedman later reflected, "[his] family were trying to make young Marcus Montana a rock'n'roll star, without the conventional backing of the corporate industry."
 Largely because of the poster campaign and his apparent inexperience, Montana quickly became a figure of ridicule.
 Roy Williams of The Australian reviewed Jack Marx' book, Australian Tragic: Gripping Tales from the Dark Side of Our History (2009), which dealt with various stories from Australia's history.
 Many are horrific, however "Some stories are more quirky than horrific.
-One concerns a reported alien abduction that took place near Grafton in 1996, another the 'rise and fall of Marcus Montana, a true rock legend' in the Sydney music scene of 1989."
+One concern a reported alien abduction that took place near Grafton in 1996, another the 'rise and fall of Marcus Montana, a true rock legend' in the Sydney music scene of 1989."